So, how does Legal Office Guru help you?

 If you're a legal professional - attorney, paralegal, legal assistant, secretary, anyone who works in a law office - this is the place to get your most critical questions about Microsoft Office answered ... without taking up huge chunks of the day with formal training.

-Legal Office Guru is constantly looking to improve the content, so be on the lookout for new features like:
+I'm constantly looking to improve Legal Office Guru's content, so be on the lookout for features like:

 I hope you'll frequent this site for our brief, to-the-point tutorials on how to perform critical tasks, enabling you to be the most productive legal professional you can be!

 One of my frustrations in Word has been how to copy just the text in a specific column in a multi-column layout in Word.
 I am frustrated no longer: I came across the Legal Office Guru blog and a great tip on Copying vertical columns of text in Word. ...
 Legal Office Guru has <strong>a short and simple video tutorial</strong> on [this feature].
 Simple, quick and easy – this is my kind of tip and it is one that will save me time and angst in the future.

 commenting on Why your pages break in weird places

 I have been looking for solutions to this for MONTHS.
 I officially love you.